Vienna has a typical dry continental climate, with warm summers and cold winters.

 For example, the local authorities and house owners clear the sidewalks and roads remarkably quickly, and public transport is rarely troubled (though delays can occur).

-Tip: If you’re driving, take care where you park if heavy snow is predicted – the snowploughs can end up half-burying your vehicle in snow, leaving you to dig your car out by hand.
+Tip: If you’re driving, take care where you park if heavy snow is predicted.
+The snowploughs can end up half-burying your vehicle

-If you’re planning to come during winter (perhaps for the lovely Christmas markets), then obviously check the forecast and be prepared to bring warm clothes, including some kind of hat or headband to protect the ears.
+If you’re planning to come during winter (perhaps for a visit to the wonderful Christmas markets after the sun goes down), then obviously check the forecast and be prepared to bring warm clothes.

 What to expect in summer